sigmacomputing/sigmaquickstarts/site/sigmaguides/src/2024_first_friday_features/2024_first_friday_features.md

 For more information, see [Implement inbound and outbound events in embeds.](https://help.sigmacomputing.com/docs/inbound-and-outbound-events-in-embeds)

 There is also a [QuickStart for using events with Sigma embedding.](https://quickstarts.sigmacomputing.com/guide/embedding_07_events/index.html?index=..%2F..index#0)

+### New inbound events in embeds
+Use two new inbound events, `workbook:bookmark:delete` and `workbook:bookmark:select` to display, clear, or delete bookmarks.

+For more information, see [Implement inbound and outbound events in embeds.](https://help.sigmacomputing.com/docs/inbound-and-outbound-events-in-embeds)

+There is also a [QuickStart that covers eventing in Sigma embeds.](https://quickstarts.sigmacomputing.com/guide/embedding_07_events/index.html?index=..%2F..index#0)

 ### New JavaScript Event Type
 We we have added the ability to create bookmarks via a postMessage event.